leewtai/leewtai.github.io/courses/stat_computing/homeworks/hw7.md

 for the first midterm (mostly).
 Ultimately, we want to know the number of job descriptions that have python vs R listed.

-- Please read in one file and create a character vector for all of the job descriptions, i.e. the vector should have the same length as number of job descriptions.
+- Please read in one file and create a character vector for all of the job descriptions, i.e. the vector should have the same length as the number of job descriptions.
 - Please split each job description such that each job description is now a character vector with length equally to its word count rather than one single character value as before.
   - Please answer what is the appropriate data type that can hold multiple job descriptions after we do this transformation?